110kc3/reddit-video-gen/README.md

 This will open a new browser window asking you to authorize the application.
 Once you do that, it will create an authorized_user.json file containing the necessary fields (refresh_token, client_id, client_secret).

+AWS user creation with user policy:
++ need to add AmazonPollyFullAccess policy

+Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.
+In the navigation pane, click on "Policies" and then click the "Create policy" button.
+In the "Create policy" page, click the "JSON" tab and replace the existing content with the sample policy provided above.
+Click the "Review policy" button, give your policy a name (e.g., "S3VideoBucketAccess"), and click "Create policy".
+In the navigation pane, click on "Users" and find your polly-script-bot user.
+Click on the user name to open the user details page.
+In the "Permissions" tab, click on the "Add permissions" button and then click on "Attach existing policies directly".
+In the search box, type the name of the policy you just created (e.g., "S3VideoBucketAccess") and select the checkbox next to it.
+Click on the "Attach policy" button to attach the policy to your polly-script-bot user.

+IAM policy should look like this:

+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": [
+                "s3:PutObject",
+                "s3:GetObject",
+                "s3:DeleteObject"
+            ],
+            "Resource": "arm bucket name"
+        }
+    ]
+}

 TODO: